MWBark/Love-Japan/README.md

 - The javascript for edit and delete comment buttons, aswell the 'Delete confirmation' modal, are taken wholly from "I Think Therefore I Am Blog".

 - The code for creating a Profile model automatically on registration and for the 'likes' feature was taken from this playlist of videos by Codemy [here](https://www.youtube.com/watch?v=KXunlJgeRcU&list=PLCC34OHNcOtoQCR6K4RgBWNi3-7yGgg7b).

+- The search function was from from [this](https://www.youtube.com/watch?v=AGtae4L5BbI) Codemy.com tutorial

 - The Notifications model was taken from [StackOverflow](https://stackoverflow.com/questions/72264677/how-can-i-implement-notifications-system-in-django)